-The M7892 Design Steps D11 and G12 allows for a maximum of configuration possibilities defined by the customer order or his blocking following the market needs.
-For example, a M7892 Design Steps D11 and G12 product can come in one project with the fully available SOLID FLASH[TM] NVM1 or in another project with any other SOLID FLASH[TM] NVM -size below the physical implementation size, or with a different RAM size.
+The M7892 Design Step P11 allows for a maximum of configuration possibilities defined by the customer order or his blocking following the market needs.
+For example, a M7892 Design Step P11 product can come in one project with the fully available SOLID FLASHTM NVM1 or in another project with any other SOLID FLASHTM NVM -size below the physical implementation size, or with a different RAM size.
 And more, the user has the free choice, whether he needs the symmetric coprocessor SCP, or the asymmetric coprocessor Crypto@2304T, or both, or none of them.
 In addition, the user decides, whether the TOE comes with a free combination of software libraries or without any.
 However, the version of ECC, RSA and Toolbox libraries cannot be chosen independently.
 If selected the libraries have to be of one version.
 And, to be even more flexible, various interface options can be chosen as well.
 To sum up the major selections, the user defines by his order:

-1 Infineon[®] SOLID FLASH[TM] is an Infineon Trade Mark and stands for the Infineon EEPROM working as Flash memory.
+1 Infineon® SOLID FLASHTM is an Infineon Trade Mark and stands for the Infineon EEPROM working as Flash memory.
 The abbreviation NVM is short for Non Volatile Memory.

-- The available memory sizes of the SOLID FLASH[TM] NVM and RAM.
-Note that there is no user available ROM on the TOE. - The availability of the cryptographic coprocessors. - The availability of the optional cryptographic libraries. - The availability of Mutual Authentication Extension (MAE) and Flash Loader for available interfaces like ISO-7816, contactless ISO-14443. - The availability of various interface options. - The possibility to tailor the product by blocking on his own premises. - And, which of the firmware packages as versioned in Table 1 the TOE contains. - The degree of freedom of the chip configuration is predefined by Infineon Technologies AG and made available via the order tool.
+- The available memory sizes of the SOLID FLASHTM NVM and RAM.
+Note that there is no user available ROM on the TOE. - The availability of the cryptographic coprocessors. - The availability of the optional cryptographic libraries. - The availability of Mutual Authentication Extension (MAE) and Flash Loader for available interfaces like ISO-7816, contactless ISO-14443. - The availability of various interface options. - The possibility to tailor the product by blocking on his own premises. - The degree of freedom of the chip configuration is predefined by Infineon Technologies AG and made available via the order tool.